Seeing with the Eyes of the Heart

 It was a good time to be practicing as a psychotherapist from a mindfulness frame in the U.S., as the nation experienced a secular mindfulness boom.
 I trained in and practiced Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Mindfulness-Based Stress Reduction and various other treatments, all of which were at the cutting edge of practice.

-What I started to realize was that people respond to interventions that actually make us feel better.
-Healing is healing, and the actual healing matters more than what you call it.
-Although (for the most part!) this stance worked for me, I also kept encountering the places where the interventions we were using felt limited.
+Clients seemed to find benefit from these approaches, and–even better!–insurance companies covered treatments.
+What I started to realize was that people respond to what actually makes us feel better, whatever leads us towards the deep peace within.
+Although (for the most part!) this stance worked for me, I also kept encountering the places where psychotherapy, and even the concepts of ‘mindfulness’ and ‘healing’, felt limited.

-While these experiences felt, quite frankly, impossible to the conscious mind and ego, they also led to authentic experiences of healing beyond anything I’d known while coloring within the lines of evidence-based practice.
+While these experiences felt, quite frankly, impossible to the conscious mind and ego, they also led to authentic and profound experiences of healing beyond anything I’d known while coloring within the lines of evidence-based practice.